Continual Memorization of Factoids in Language Models: Supplementary Results

 \subsection{Forgetting in Familiar Factoid Instances}

 We also investigate whether \ours{} can retain the memorization of familiar factoid instances after directly fine-tuning on both factoid and non-factoid data in stage 2.
 After fine-tuning in stage 2, we evaluated the familiar instances from the factoid dataset $D_A$.
-The evaluation results for Llama-3-8B are shown in Table \ref{table:llama_familiar}, and the results for Mistral-7B-v0.3 are presented in Table \ref{table:mistral_unfamiliar}.
+The evaluation results for Llama-3-8B are shown in Table \ref{table:llama_familiar}.
 We observe that mixing Knowledge-Pile, Arxiv-Pile, and FineWeb with factoid data in stage 2 helps mitigate the forgetting of familiar factoid instances for both Llama-3-8B and Mistral-7B-v0.3, aligning with the results in Figure \ref{fig:main_knowledge}.